XcodeBoi/dynamic-webpage-testing/README.md

 I wouldn't recommend using this code for anything other than stalking my terribly uninformed programming

+FAQ:
+Why are there so many commits?
+- because i tested in production without never touching redis or a proper node app.

 I used some guides. heres one i remembered to save:
 - https://levelup.gitconnected.com/render-dynamic-content-in-nodejs-using-templates-a58cae681148